Capturing Your Sailing Activities

 Dedicated Sailing GPS Devices

-Most sailors choose to record their activities with a dedicated sailing GPS.
-These devices are purpose-built for the marine environment and provide the most accurate data.
+For the most complete data, many sailors use a dedicated sailing GPS.
+These devices are purpose-built for the marine environment and capture additional data like heading, heel angle, and pitch.

 Velocitek Prostart